derek-etherton/langobango2/README.md

 ## Project Title:
-Langobango
+LangoBango

 ## Team Members:
 Alex Cavanagh
 Derek Etherton

 ## Application Description
-Langobango is a web-based voice recognition application that provides speech driven, language related challenges.
+LangoBango is a web-based voice recognition application that provides speech driven, language related challenges.
 Users will be shown a series of phrases and asked to pronounce them verbally.
 A score will be tallied as to how many words the speech recognizer is able to match with the given phrase, and display a final score at the end once all phrases have been completed.

+LangoBango aims to be a more fun and whimsical way to train speech in different languages.

 ## Key Features (Beta)
 1. Display a series of english phrases to the user (pulled from a db)